manu-xo5/9-chubby/README.md

 # 9-chubby
-app to track working hour, water or stretch reminds and todo-list.
+app to remind for stretching, drink water while you immersed in coding/